-In order to help the client we offered him to install one of our dehydration systems free of charge in the building, to assist with the deep dehydration of the building fabric.
+In order to help the client we offered him to install one of our Magnetic Dehydration Systems free of charge in the building, to assist with the deep dehydration of the building fabric.
 Even if it was a flood situation and not a rising damp scenario, we though our system could help as once the water enters the building fabric, it obeys capillary laws.

 We have taken gravimetric (drilled core) readings from several affected walls 2 weeks after the fans gave been on site and 3 months later after the completion of the job.
-We have also installed an Aquapol dehydration system in the building, to speed up the drying out process.
+We have also installed an Magnetic Dehydration System in the building, to speed up the drying out process.

 Initially the walls were saturated with water, over 21% absolute moisture content, which is very high in comparison to the "normal" air-dry values of 2-3%.
 Three months later, when the property has been declared dry the insurers, the internal moisture content of the walls was less than 2%, indicating a full dehydration of the structure.